kletzander/AZTesty/README.md

 This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop (JVM).

+## Getting Started
+Follow the instructions below to build and run the application on different platforms.

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders:
   - [commonMain](./composeApp/src/commonMain/kotlin) is for code that’s common for all targets.